arturasjuskys/Full_Stack_Engineer-Reading_Reddit_API/README.md

 * Command line and file navigation
 * Wireframing

-## Debugging Tips + Helpful Resources
-Feeling stuck?
-Try the following:
-* <i>Google your question</i>: oftentimes, someone has had the same question as you!
-Check out websites like <i>StackOverflow</i> and <i>Quora</i> to see how other folks have found solutions.
-* <i>Read the documentation</i>: make sure to carefully read through the documentation for any languages and libraries that you are using.
-Oftentimes they’ll have examples of what you’re looking for!
-* <i>Rubber ducking</i>: try to explain a problem to a friend or co-worker.
-Oftentimes you’ll figure out the solution as you’re trying to explain it.
-And if not, getting another pair of eyes on your code can be helpful.

 Check out these helpful resources:
 * [Thinking About Errors in Your Code Differently](https://www.codecademy.com/content-items/673d70052fe5627f2222ab7840b4c5db)
 * [Intro to Chrome Devtools](https://www.codecademy.com/content-items/8e57b181e3c4a62b70476bd76ab11624)